ehsansdr/daily-spring-Tutorial/README.md

 (but I added it by adding external library .jar)
 (add
 <Bulid> <plugings> ... <plugings> <Bulid>
-part too if you want to add this by dependency and you can copy past that from pom.xml or start.spring site)
+part too if you want to add this by dependency, and you can copy past that from pom.xml or start.spring site)

 ### 7. mysql

-#####  (but i write it by myself) [https://spring.io/guides/gs/accessing-data-mysql/](https://spring.io/guides/gs/accessing-data-mysql/)
+#####  (but I write it by myself) [https://spring.io/guides/gs/accessing-data-mysql/](https://spring.io/guides/gs/accessing-data-mysql/)
 ##### "Convert YAML and Properties file" plugin is installed
 ##### I use this site to convert the properties to yml format :https://www.javainuse.com/app2yaml
 ##### MAKE SURE YOU DON'T HAVE ANOTHER yml OR .properties FORMAT FILE IT CHANGE THE FILE FORMAT AND THE STRUCTURE